 Welcome to Georgia Equality

-Georgia Equality’s mission is to advance fairness, safety and opportunity for lesbian, gay, bisexual and transgender communities and our allies throughout the state.
+Georgia Equality’s mission is to advance fairness, safety and opportunity for lesbian, gay, bisexual, transgender, queer, and gender nonconforming communities and our allies throughout the state.

 Founded in 1995, we are two organizations – united with a common vision but serving unique functions in our work to achieve equality.
 Georgia Equality, Inc. works year-round to pass pro-equality legislation and elect fair-minded elected officials.
 Through the Equality Foundation of Georgia, we conduct voter registration and educational activities, provide information to decision makers, and work to organize and mobilize LGBTQ residents and allies to advance equality in urban, suburban, and rural communities across the state.